defold/doc/docs/en/tutorials/war-battles.md

     ```
     1. Whenever the player is firing this value will be set to `true`.

-6. Add what should happen when the flag is set in `update()`.
-The factory should create a new game object instance:
+6. In `update()`, add what should happen when the flag is set: the factory component should create a new game object instance:

     ```lua
     function update(self, dt)